 In Denmark, the outbreak of Omicron does not prevent the lifting of restrictions

 The coronavirus will no longer be a “socially critical illness” in Denmark from 1 February.
 Social Democratic Prime Minister Mette Frederiksen announced it on Wednesday 26 January.
-On the occasion of the ritual press conference alongside the Minister of Health, the tone was triumphant this time, after 25 exercises of the same type carried out with a serious expression of circumstance: “Today we can say that we have succeeded, we are ready to emerge from the shadow of the coronavirus.
+On the occasion of the ritual press conference alongside the Minister of Health, the tone was triumphant this time, following 25 exercises of the same type carried out with a serious expression of circumstance: “Today we can say that we have succeeded, we are ready to emerge from the shadow of the coronavirus.
 We say goodbye to restrictions, and hello to the life we knew before Corona. »

 Let it go

 No more mandatory health passes.
 Exit, the numerus clausus at the entrance to stores.
 No more wearing a mask, which is simply recommended, including in hospitals.
-It’s again unhindered access to bars, restaurants and nightclubs until 5 am.
+It’s once more unhindered access to bars, restaurants and nightclubs until 5 am.
 A few rare precautions remain: a recommendation for people who test positive to remain isolated for four days.
 Quarantines and PCR tests of travelers from certain countries will be maintained, but for only four weeks.

 → EXPLANATION.
 Covid-19: Europe hesitates between lifting and maintaining health restrictions